IntentSoftware/docs/articles/getting-started/take-a-tour.md

 ## Introduction
 This tour covers the key concepts in Intent Architect at a high-level.
 The aim is to introduce each concept without going into too much detail.
 Let's get started.

-Once [installed and logged in with your account](get-the-app.md), you will be routed to the home view of Intent Architect.
-From here you have options to create a new application, module, or open an existing solution workspace.
+Once [installed and logged in with your account](get-the-application.md), you will be routed to the home view of Intent Architect.
+From here you have options to `Create a new application`, `Create a new module`, or `Open an existing solution workspace`.

 ![Getting Started](images/home-getting-started.png)